 - Move out of Hibben Magie by June 2012

-- Construction of Lakeside Graduate Housing Apartments on the former Hibben Magie site from summer 2012 to summer 2014
+- Construction of Lakeside Graduate Housing Apartments on the former Hibben Magie site from summer 2012 to fall 2014

 Faculty and staff housing occupancy

 - Construction of faculty and staff housing units on Merwick from summer 2012 to summer 2014

 - Merwick occupancy during summer 2014

 - Construction of units on Stanworth from summer 2014 to summer 2015